 Kate Parsons

-Creative producer of the 2-mile heritage trail of 30+ interpretation panels at key locations around Swindon's Railway Village and former GWR Works.
-Work included historical and image research, community engagement, graphic design, map-making, writing content and print management.
-Street banners; stylised route map; way-finding cast bronze pavement plaques; printed map and guide; and curating online guide content.
+I was commissioned by Historic England / Swindon Borough Council to create the 2-mile heritage trail of 30+ interpretation panels at key locations around Swindon's Railway Village and former GWR Works.
+My work included historical and image research, community engagement, graphic design, map-making, writing content and print management.
+I advised on route, placement, content and format, and created the interpretation panels, street banners, stylised route map and historical overlay maps, cast bronze pavement plaques, printed trail guide – I also curated the online guide content.

 interpretatio panels in the grounds of St Mark's Church, Swinond, Diocese of bristol, focuses on John Armstrong of GWR